 Oh goodie, there’s goodies!
 Ramit has prepared a ton of bonuses for each section of this ebook.
 Behind-the-scenes videos, exclusive interviews with Ramit’s students and mentors, blog posts, PDFs, his own productivity system, even email templates to reach out to people and accomplish specific tasks.
 You can grab all of those below.

-What I loved about this ebook was that it’s short, cuts out the fluff and is easily understandable.
+What I loved about Your Move was that it’s short, cuts out the fluff and is easily understandable.
 Ramit spends quite a bit on the psychology of an entrepreneur and for beginners, that’s the most important part, because there are so many mental obstacles to overcome.

 What I didn’t like as much was that he included a few lessons and stories written by students.
 Some of them do have solid lessons, but because they have different writing styles, it breaks the flow of the text a bit.
 There are also a few too many calls to action to go to the bonus section, if you ask me.